Athozs/hass-additional-ca/README.md

 This is optional.

+ > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS.
+So I coded another integration as a hack: https://github.com/Athozs/hass-environment-variable

 Some of Home Assistant integrations may use the famous _Requests_ Python package.

-If some of your installed Home Assistant integrations (using _Requests_ under the hood) need to access remote servers using your custom CA, then you will have to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`, [so those integrations are aware of your custom CA](https://requests.readthedocs.io/en/latest/user/advanced/#ca-certificates).
+If some of your installed Home Assistant integrations (using _Requests_ under the hood) need to access remote servers using your private CA, then you will have to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`, [so those integrations are aware of your private CA](https://requests.readthedocs.io/en/latest/user/advanced/#ca-certificates).

 If your HA integrations does not use _Requests_ Python package, then no need to set `REQUESTS_CA_BUNDLE`.

-__How do I know if HA integrations use _Requests_ Python package ?__
+__How do you know if HA integrations use _Requests_ Python package ?__

 Read the Python code of those integrations and seek for `requests` package.

 Anyway, setting environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` __should not__ break your Home Assistant server.

-## 6. HOW TO REMOVE CUSTOM CA ?
+## 6. HOW TO REMOVE PRIVATE CA ?

 Remove or comment entries under `additional_ca:` in `configuration.yaml`: